arsalan-anwari/openinfer/README.md

 * Each line represents a graph node
 * Execution order is explicit
 * Blocks end with a terminator (`return`, later `branch`, `yield`, etc.)
-* The main entry point of the graph is always `block entry`

 Blocks form a **control-flow graph**, not just a flat list of ops.